Bhavyanshjain2304/ShopSphere-E-Commerce-Application-Sprint/README.md

 ---

-*This is a placement project demonstrating microservices architecture.*
+*This project demonstrates microservices architecture.*